GraphBLAS/LAGraph/README.md

     Source: source code for the LAGraph library

+        * Algorithms: graph algorithms such as BFS, connected components, centrality, etc, will go here

+        * Utilities: read/write a graph from a file, etc, will go here

     Test: main programs that test LAGraph.
 To run the tests, first compile GraphBLAS and LAGraph, and then do "make tests" in this directory.